juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 Some points in favor are:
 1. the syntax of JS/TS is not that different than other languages, like Java,
-1. you can call ReactJS native test libraries,
+1. you can call ReactJS test libraries natively,
 1. you can define aliases for long commands in the package.json file,
-1. you can use the describe-test syntax, and
+1. you can use the describe-test syntax (preferred over Gherkin when implementing BDD), and

 Regarding the points mentioned by Zhan; yes, JS/TS still doesn't have an easy-to-understand syntax compared with Python/Ruby (point ii); but in practice you don't notice that TS isn't a fully Object-oriented programming language (point iv).
-I didn't find problems implementing inheritance, abstraction, and polymorphism (of course, I don't want to enter into purist discussions).
+We didn't find problems implementing inheritance, abstraction, and polymorphism (of course, I don't want to enter into purist discussions).

 ## Conclusions
-Team members without previous experience in web development can find challenging writting automation in JS/TS, especially manual testers, that can be excluded from opportunities to become automation resources and increase the productivity of the team.
-In the same direction, choosing Playwright with Python or Ruby could be a better option than JS/TS.
-In practice, we didn't notice that TS isn't a fully OOP language but we did notice that the syntax is over complicated, affecting the velocity of coding.
+Team members without previous experience in web development can find challenging writting automation in JS/TS, especially manual testers, which can become excluded from opportunities to participate in automation and increase the productivity of the team.
+On the same direction, choosing Playwright with Python or Ruby could be a better option than JS/TS.
+In practice, we didn't notice that TS isn't a fully OOP language.
+We did notice that the JS/TS syntax is over complicated, and this could affect the coding velocity.
 Playwright seems a good alternative for Selenium, because it adds an extra layer of abstraction that makes interaction with web components and assertions easier.

 ## References
 1. Artem Bondar.
 Playwright: Web Automation Testing From Zero to Hero.
 Udemy.
 URL: https://www.udemy.com/course/playwright-from-zero-to-hero (last consulted on 12/6/24).